Since our founding in 2017, Origin has focused on enabling commerce on the blockchain.

 Ethereum is by far the most dominant layer 1 chain when it comes to DeFi activity and total value locked (TVL) today.
 However, as other layer 1 chains gain DeFi adoption, it is our intention to make OUSD accessible on other chains like Binance Smart Chain, Solana, Cosmos, and Polkadot which offer faster transactions and lower gas costs.

 All of the yield for OUSD will continue to be generated on the Ethereum platform since that’s where the vast majority of capital and earning opportunities exist today.
 However, chain-specific versions of OUSD will be mintable by anyone who locks up OUSD in the cross-chain bridge.
 For example, you could lock 100 OUSD in the Solana bridge in order to generate 100 sOUSD which would be freely transferable within the Solana ecosystem.
 The original OUSD would stay locked in a smart contract where it would continue earning yield.
 Inside Solana, the circulating sOUSD tokens would rebase in lockstep with the OUSD that was locked in the smart contract.
 Anyone who wishes to exit would be able to redeem their sOUSD for the originally locked capital plus any yield that was generated while they were holding it.

 رمز الأصل (OGN)

 The Origin Token (OGN) is the governance and value accrual token for the entire Origin Platform and suite of products.

 Decentralized governance for the OUSD protocol will happen first.
-Following the successful migration of making OUSD community-owned, we will begin the progressive decentralization of the Origin commerce platform as well.
+Following the successful migration of making OUSD community-owned, we will begin the progressive decentralization of Origin's products as well.

 Today, the OUSD protocol is already currently undergoing a progressive path to full decentralization.
 We’ve outlined four phases to full decentralization and are currently in phase 2.